Contrastive Diffusion Guidance for Spatial Inverse Problems: Experiments and Evaluation

 \textbf{Diffusion and Contrastive Model.} Our base diffusion model follows the implementation used in the DPS \cite{dps}.
-We adapted the contrastive model used in \cite{supcon} based on the specific needs of this project.
-We discuss architecture and hyperparameter settings in Appendix \ref{app:training_detail}.
+We adapted the contrastive model used in \cite{supcon} based on the specific needs of this project. {Classifier-free guidance (CFG) from the diffusers library is implemented by training a single UNet denoiser that can operate in both conditional and unconditional modes, and then combining its two outputs at inference with a guidance scale.
+The underlying idea and architecture come from the original classifier-free guidance paper \cite{ho2022classifierfreediffusionguidance}.
+We discuss architecture and hyperparameter settings for all our models in Appendix \ref{app:training_detail}.}